linydub/azureml-greenai-txtsum/research_project/in-progress/experiments.md

 -Pretrained model selection based on task/constraints.
 Testing/evaluation of initial pretrained models performances.
 Also evaluate deployment/inference (resource usage, latency, and costs) before inference optimizations.

 -Hyperparameter tuning/search is often used and consumes a significant portion of training compute costs.
+Usually maximize batch size (and bucket size if using ZeRO optimization) then tune learning rate.
+*Tools such as AutoScale batch size and DeepSpeed memory estimator could help.

 ([[1804.00247] Training Tips for the Transformer Model](https://arxiv.org/abs/1804.00247)) Main hyperparameters to optimize are batch size and learning rate.
 Bigger batch size leads to better accuracy and faster training time, so the batch size should be maximized while leaving some memory to prevent hitting OOM.
 Batch size should be a power of 2 ([How big should my language model be ?](https://huggingface.co/calculator/)).

 -Evaluation/comparison of results for model selection.